Saturday, January 15, 2022

 Santa Susana Foothills

-remnants of spiderwebs in cracks of sandstone;
+remnants of spiderwebs in cracks of sandstone,

-remnants of giants that gnash dreaming teeth,
+of giants that gnash teeth dreaming.

-fractured now, jawlines that scream of ignored skulls
+that once screamed of ignored skulls

-till the spiders weave again.
+waiting for the spiders to spin again.

-deadly nightshade swallows the sun
+nightshade swallows the sun

-with the instinct-wrath of a viper on a mouse.
+deadly with the instinct-wrath of viper-on-mouse.

-wind shrieks through a pelvis-shaped canyon,
+the wind moans through a pelvis-shaped canyon

-coyotes raise their eldritch piccolos,
+as coyotes raise their eldritch piccolos

-brushless ashen faces of burnt slopes.
+over the brushless faces of ashen slopes.

-dawn swarms boulders with spray-paint pentacles
+dawn swarms boulders spray-painted with pentacles.

 maybe Charles Manson’s rusty chassis,